-context_handle The context under which this message will be
+context_handle The context under which this message will be sent.

-sent.

 input_message_buffer The wrapped message.
-This argument must be in the form of a gss_buffer_desc object; see "Strings and Similar Data" on page 16.
-Must be freed up with gss_release_buffer() when you have finished with it.
+This argument must be in the form of agss buffer desc object; see "Strings and Similar Data"

-output_message_buffer The buffer for the unwrapped wrapped message.
+on page 17.
+Must be freed up with

+gss_release_buffer() when you have finished with it.
-After the application is done with the unwrapped

-message, it must release this buffer with

-gss_release_buffer().
-This argument is also
+application is done with the unwrapped message, it must release this buffer with qss release buffer().
+This argument is also a gss buffer desc object.

-a gss_buffer_desc object.

-conf_state A flag that indicates whether confidentiality was

-applied or not.
+conf_state A flag that indicates whether confidentiality was applied or not.
 If non-zero, then confidentiality, message origin authentication, and integrity services were applied.
 If zero, only message-origin authentication and integrity were applied.
 Specify NULL if not required.

-The QOP (Quality of Protection) used.
-This is the qop_state
+gop_state The QOP (Quality of Protection) used.
+This is the